What to know about buying a car for your teenager

 2. Invest in driving school

-Drivers’ education classes are mandatory for young drivers in 37 states.
-But even if the classes are not required in your state, consider having your teen complete one before getting behind the wheel.
+Drivers’ education classes are mandatory for young drivers in 37 states, but even if the classes are not required in your state, consider having your teen complete one before getting behind the wheel.
 This will help to ensure your teen knows the rules of the road and understands driver safety.
+As a bonus, you may also get a car insurance discount if your teen completes a course.

 3. Shop for safety

 Getting a safe car is essential.
-Teen drivers between the ages of 16 and 19 are three times more likely to crash per mile driven than older drivers according to the Centers for Disease Control and Prevention.
+Teen drivers between the ages of 16 and 19 are three times more likely to crash per mile driven than older drivers, according to the Centers for Disease Control and Prevention.

 - Avoid V-6 engines with faster speeds.